Gregg Jarrett and Adam Carrington - June 27th, Hour 3

 We know she paid for a dirty Russian dossier.

-I've never voted for a Clinton and I never will.
+I've never voted for a Clinton, and I never will.

 Then how do you consider yourself a liberal Democrat?

-Where are we where are we diverging here?
+Where are we diverging here?

 Do you believe in secure borders?

-Well, it's because uh one, I'm an I'm older, and I guess where I was raised in a state that is blue beyond blue.
+Well, it's because, one, I'm older, and I guess where I was raised in a state that is blue beyond blue, I was raised in a family where it was crammed down my throat.

 Democrats.

-All right, but forgetto you're now an adult.
+Right, but forget, you're now an adult.

 True, yes.